Nicole Hollant-Denis: Career

 After graduating from Cornell University in 1989, Hollant-Denis worked at the Port Authority of NY & NJ and then later went on to establish Aarris Architects in 2001.

 In 2004, Hollant-Denis and Rodney Leon, her partner at Aarris Architects, won a competition to design the African Burial Ground National Monument in downtown Manhattan.
-The monument serves as a memorial to the estimated 20,000 enslaved and free Africans buried on the site between the 1690s and 1794.
-The monument was opened in February 2006 by then president George W. Bush.
+The monument serves as a memorial to the around 20,000 enslaved and free Africans buried on the site between the 1690s and 1794.
+The monument was opened in February 2006 by president George W. Bush.

-In 2019 she was the lead architect for the redesign of La Marqueta Plaza in Harlem, an open-air marketplace that re-imagines the urban public space.
+In 2019, she was the lead architect for the redesign of La Marqueta Plaza in Harlem, an open-air marketplace that re-imagines the urban public space.

 Her Haiti House for Life, a prototype house done in collaboration with Taller Larjas, is a 2011 design for sustainable residential housing in Haiti.